jamiekaren/liri-node-app/README.md

 My name is Jamie Karen Ferrugiaro, and I'm currently a student in Rutger's web development bootcamp.
 I'm halfway through my program and most of the projects on this GitHub are still currently a part of that learning process.

 ### This App Development
 For this app I was able to include my new knowledge of Node.js into my JavaScript skillset.
 I was able to use these new backend JS skills to make API calls and create an app that enabled users to search for various forms of entertainment.
+So when you're not googling cat pictures, you can come here.

 ### If you'd like find out more about me: